-The life/relationship MOT can be a helpful option if you’d like an insight into your attachment style, or if you’re unsure whether or not you’d like to proceed with therapy.
-It can give you a feel of what working together would be like for therapy.
-The life/relationship MOT involves working together over a month:
+The life/relationship MOT can be a helpful option if you’d like an insight into your attachment style or if you’re unsure whether or not you’d like to proceed with therapy.
+It can give you a feel of what working together would be like in therapy.
+The life/relationship MOT involves working together for four sessions, generally over the course of a month:

 Session 4: We will talk through the insights gained from this process and explore future possibilities that could be helpful to you based on what we’ve learned about your attachment style.